department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model-cohort1.md

 ## Intro - 5 minutes

 Thanks for joining us today!
-My name is [NAME] and [NOTETAKER NAME] is taking notes.
+My name is [Jessica/Katelyn] and we have our notetake on for taking notes.
 I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
 But before we get to them...

 Today we're going to talk about the health care benefits process.